grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 Knowing that exams were difficult and that it was hard to learn everything during the semester, the lecturers would sometimes give us exemplary exams from previous years.
 The questions were different from the actual exams that we were to take, but the structure and kinds of questions asked (practice vs. theory etc.) were similar.
 We would usually get these exemplary questions before we started learning really hard (which was usually at the end of a semester).
 Guess what happened then?
 As you might suspect, we did not use the tests we received just to "verify" or "check" our knowledge after we finished learning.
 Quite the contrary -- examining those tests was the very first step of our preparation.
 Why was that so?
 What use were the tests when we knew we wouldn't know most of the answers?

 I guess my lecturers would disagree with me, but I find it quite amusing that what we were really doing back then was similar to "lean software development".
 Lean is a philosophy where, among other things, there is a rigorous emphasis on eliminating waste.
 Every feature or product that is produced but is not needed by anyone, is considered a waste.
 That's because if something is not needed, there is no reason to assume it will ever be needed.
-In that case the entire feature or product adds no value.
+In that case, the entire feature or product adds no value.
 Even if it ever *will* be needed, it very likely will require rework to fit the customer's needs at that time.
-In such case, the work that went into the parts of the original solution that had to be reworked is a waste -- it had a cost, but brought no benefit (I am not talking about such things as customer demos, but finished, polished features or products).
+In such a case, the work that went into the parts of the original solution that had to be reworked is a waste -- it had a cost, but brought no benefit (I am not talking about such things as customer demos, but finished, polished features or products).

-So, to eliminate waste, we usually try to "pull features from demand" instead of "pushing them" into a product in hope they can become useful one day.
+So, to eliminate waste, we usually try to "pull features from demand" instead of "pushing them" into a product, hoping they can become useful one day.
 In other words, every feature is there to satisfy a concrete need.
-If not, the effort is considered wasted and the money drown.
+If not, the effort is considered wasted and the money drowned.

 Going back to the exams example, why can the approach of first looking through the exemplary tests be considered "lean"?
 That's because, when we treat passing an exam as our goal, then everything that does not put us closer to this goal is considered wasteful.
 Let's suppose the exam concerns theory only -- why then practice the exercises?
 It would probably pay off a lot more to study the theoretical side of the topics.
 Such knowledge could be obtained from those exemplary tests.
 So, the tests were a kind of specification of what was needed to pass the exam.
-It allowed us to pull the value (i.e. our knowledge) from the demand (information obtained from realistic tests) rather that push it from the implementation (i.e. learning everything in a course book chapter after chapter).
+It allowed us to pull the value (i.e. our knowledge) from the demand (information obtained from realistic tests) rather that push it from the implementation (i.e. learning everything in a coursebook chapter after chapter).

 So the tests became something more.
 They proved very valuable before the "implementation" (i.e. learning for the exam) because: